captn3m0/plaintext-everything/README.md

 - \*[Unicode Nearly Plain-Text Encoding of Mathematics](https://www.unicode.org/notes/tn28/UTN28-PlainTextMath-v3.pdf) - With a few conventions, Unicode1can encode manymathematical expressions in readable nearly plain text.
 Technically thisformat is a “lightly marked up format”; hence the use of “nearly”.
 - [MathML](https://www.w3.org/Math/) - MathML is a low-level specification for mathematical and scientific content on the Web and beyond.
 - \*[A list of MathML Tools](https://www.w3.org/wiki/Math_Tools)
+- [AsciiDoctor](https://asciidoctor.org) - AsciiDoctor is a fast text processor & publishing toolchain for converting AsciiDoc to HTML5, DocBook & more.

 ## Miscellaneous